-I am a 30 year old from the Isle of Man, living in London and working as a Geo & Web Developer.
+I am a 30-something year old from the Isle of Man, living in London and working as a Geo & Web Developer.
 I'm interested in all things geographic and enjoy some photography in my free time.

 I have been building websites with Drupal, the open source content management system, since the end of 2005.
 In 2012, I set up my company, Geobits Ltd, to allow me to work on a variety of freelance projects and contracts using Drupal and other open source technologies.

 For a long time I've been interested in photograph, beginning with taking photos on family holidays and gradually growing over the years capturing some of the beautiful scenery of the Isle of Man and chasing around trying to take photos of breathtaking sunsets on the west coast of the Island, then taking more urban photos while traveling and living away from the Island.